needle-mirror/com.unity.serialization/Documentation~/index.md

 In order for the serialization package to traverse types they must first be described using properties.
 This can be done in one of two ways:

-**Reflection** - By including the `Unity.Properties.Reflection` assembly in your project.
-This will allow properties to lazily evaluate types at runtime. **IMPORTANT: This is unavailable on AOT platforms.**
+**Reflection** - This will allow properties to lazily evaluate types at runtime. **IMPORTANT: This is unavailable on AOT platforms in Unity version prior to 2022.1.**

-**CodeGen** - By instrumenting your types with `Unity.Properties.GeneratePropertyBagAttribute`.
+**Source Generator** - By instrumenting your types with `Unity.Properties.GeneratePropertyBagAttribute` and their assemblies with `Unity.Properties.GeneratePropertyBagsForAssemblyAttribute`.
 This will be consumed by a PostProcessor to generate the necessary code for visitation. _Note: CodeGen is only triggered in player builds._

 By default _public field members_ and members with the `Unity.Properties.CreatePropertyAttribute` are serialized.